 In the recent State Budget, the Victorian Government announced $2.96 million in funding for the Roadside Weeds and Pests Program (RWPP) 2019-2020 assists the 56 councils across Victoria responsible for managing lengths of rural roadsides.
 These councils receive up to $75,000 a year to manage invasive plants and pests along rural roadsides.

-The list of regionally prohibited, regionally controlled and restricted weeds and pests eligible for treatment under the RWPP is available at the Agriculture Victoria website
+The list of regionally prohibited, regionally controlled and restricted weeds and pests eligible for treatment under the RWPP is available from Agriculture Victoria

-For more information on RWPP, please contact Local Government Victoria at firstname.lastname@example.org
+For more information on the RWPP, please contact Local Government Victoria at firstname.lastname@example.org

 Control Plan Assistance